Optimal multiple change-point detection for high-dimensional data: Multi-scale change-point detection with sub-Gaussian noise

 In comparison to \Cref{prop:dense} in the previous section, there are two differences.
-First, we need to cope with SubGaussian distribution by applying the Hanson-Wright inequality.
+First, we need to cope with sub-Gaussian distribution by applying the Hanson-Wright inequality.
 Most importantly, the grid $\cG_F$ is much larger than $\cG_D$ so that we cannot simply consider each test $T_{l,r}$ separately and simply apply a union bound as in the previous section.
 To handle the dependencies between the statistics $\psiD_{l,r}$, we have to apply a chaining argument.
-In fact, the thresholds $\tDsg_r$ are similar to their counterpart in the previous section, whereas the number $|\cG_F|$ of tests is proportional to $n^2$.
+In fact, the thresholds $\tDsg_r$ are similar to their counterpart in the previous section, whereas the number $|\cG_F|$ of tests is now proportional to $n^2$.
 In principle, the benefit of using the full grid $\cG_F$ is that $(\tau_k,\rgD_k)$ belongs to $\cG_F$ so that we can consider the CUSUM statistic based on a segment $[\tau_k- \rgD_k, \tau_k+ \rgD_k]$ centered around the change-point $\tau_k$.
 In contrast, $(\tau_k,\rgD_k)$ does not necessarily belong to the dyadic grid $\cG_D$ and we needed to consider its best approximation $(\tgD_k,\rgD_k)$.
 The segment $[\tgD_k-\rgD_k, \tgD_k+\rgD_k]$ is therefore not centered on $\tau_k$ and the corresponding statistic $\psiD_{\tgD_k,\rgD_k}$ is in expectation smaller than $\psiD_{\tau_k,\rgD_k}$.
+In summary, both the collections of dense tests $\psiD_{l,r}$ on $\cG_D$ and $\cG_F$ are able to detect change-points whose energy is, up to some multiplicative constants, higher than $L^2[[p \log(\tfrac{n}{r_k\delta})]^{1/2}+ \log(\tfrac{n}{r_k\delta})]$.